ayusht0507/Hospital_Readmission_prediction/README.md

 The project uses the Diabetes 130-US Hospitals for Years 1999–2008 dataset.

-The original `readmitted` variable is converted into a binary classification target:
+The original 'readmitted' variable is converted into a binary classification target:

 | Target | Meaning |
 |   '1'  | Readmitted within 30 days |